robbiemu/aclarai/docs/components/config_panel.md

 # Configuration Panel

+## Highlight & Summary Section
+The "Highlight & Summary" section provides configuration controls for the Subject Summary and Concept Summary agents:

+### Subject Summary Agent Controls
+- **Similarity Threshold** (0.0-1.0): Cosine similarity threshold for concept clustering.
+Higher values require more similarity between concepts.
+- **Min Concepts** (1-100): Minimum number of concepts required to form a subject cluster.
+- **Max Concepts** (1-100): Maximum number of concepts to include in a subject cluster.
+- **Allow Web Search**: Enable web search for additional context during subject summary generation.
+- **Skip If Incoherent**: Skip generating subjects for clusters with no shared elements.

+### Concept Summary Agent Controls
+- **Max Examples** (0-20): Maximum number of examples to include in concept summaries.
+- **Skip If No Claims**: Skip generating summaries for concepts with no associated claims.
+- **Include See Also**: Include 'See Also' sections with related concepts.

+All controls provide immediate validation and feedback, with tooltips explaining their purpose and impact.

 This document describes the Aclarai Configuration Panel, a UI component for managing system settings and agent parameters.

 ## Overview